 Financial markets today have not adequately priced-in the likely near-term policy response to climate change.
 The Inevitable Policy Response (IPR) is a pioneering project which aims to prepare investors for the associated portfolio risks.

-A collaboration between PRI, Vivid Economics and Energy Transition Advisors
+Commissioned by PRI, research consortium led by Vivid Economics and Energy Transition Advisors.

 Government action to tackle climate change has so far been highly insufficient to achieve the commitments made under the Paris Agreement, and the market’s default assumption appears to be that no further climate-related policies are coming in the near-term.
 Yet as the realities of climate change become increasingly apparent, it is inevitable that governments will be forced to act more decisively than they have so far.